BY PASTOR T. O. BANSO

 Have faith in God.
 Whatever He has put in your heart to do is possible.
 It is not just about you; it is about Him working through you if you’ll believe in Him.
 Paul said he could do everything with the help of Christ who gave him the strength he needed (Philippians 4:13).
 You can also.

 2. Invest your time wisely and have clearly defined goals.
-Don’t dabble into everything.
+Don’t dabble in everything.
 Avoid crowded schedules.
 Be selective about what you get involved in.
 Don’t let what is urgent hinder you from doing what is important.
 Decide what you want to achieve and how you want to achieve it.

 3. In case of a big task, break it down into manageable sizes and set timelines.
 Goals or projects without timelines give a lot of room for procrastination.
 That means you can do it any time and you will still be within time!